BLiTz3R/loan-calculator/README.md

 # loan-calculator
 A simple JS loan calculator, project in progress...

+Googled the formulas for the calculations, used setTimeout() for a better user experience.

 v0.1: just GUI.

 v0.2: Calculations, results + error message, that disappears after 3 secs, on wrong input.